myuh250/LexBot/content/6-Cleanup/_index.md

 date: "2025-07-04"
 weight: 3
 chapter: false
----

-## Step 6: Clean Up Resources After the Workshop

-After completing the workshop, you should delete AWS resources to avoid unnecessary costs.
+---After completing the workshop, you should delete AWS resources to avoid unnecessary costs.

 ### Cleanup Steps: